OfficeDev/office-js-docs-pr/docs/powerpoint/shapes.md

     textbox.width = 450;
     textbox.name = "Textbox";
     return context.sync();
-}).catch(errorHandlerFunction);
+});
 ```

 ## Move and resize shapes

 Shapes sit on top of the slide.
 Their placement is defined by the `left` and `top` property.
 These act as margins from slide's respective edges, measured in points, with [0, 0] being the upper-left corner.
 The shape size is specified by the `height` and `width` properties.
 Your code can move or resize the shape by resetting these properties.
+(These properties have a slightly different meaning when the shape is a line.
+See [Lines](#lines).

 ## Text in shapes